drets/drets.github.io/src/posts/haskell-exchange-2016.md

 Don Stewart's talk
 --------------------------
 Haskell has a smart way to distinguish between pure and impure functions.
-It is common in Haskell community to write function types for the functions.
+It is common in the Haskell community to write function types for the functions.

 ```haskell